 Great Expectations®for High Cholesterol is an educational program for members who want to learn more about how to lower their cholesterol levels and make lifestyle changes to manage important cardiovascular risk factors.
 Ready to get started?
 Review the high cholesterol guide guide to help you take charge of your cholesterol and get on the path to living a healthier life.

-- Depending upon your condition, you may receive phone calls from a health coach to help you set personal health goals to manage your high cholesterol.
+Depending upon your condition, you may receive phone calls from a care manager to help you set personal health goals to manage your high cholesterol.

 Online Educational Resources

 My Life Check Assessment will help you identify simple steps to improve your heart health, quality of life and assist you in creating a heart-healthy action plan.

 Important Steps You Can Take to Manage High Cholesterol